ariga/atlas-provider-ef/README.md

 Invoke-WebRequest https://release.ariga.io/atlas/atlas-windows-amd64-latest.exe -OutFile atlas.exe
 ```

-Then move the Atlas binary to a file location on your system PATH.
+Then move the atlas binary to a directory that is included in your system PATH.
+If you prefer a different
+directory, you can add it to your system PATH by editing the environment variables.

 **macOS + Linux:**